kdoore/1335GitBook/pshapeagent.md

 Our goal now is to create a PShapeAgent class that inherits from the Agent class.
 In the last section, we develped code for the Agent class, we specified that Agent inherits from the abstract Pattern class.
 [Agent extneds Pattern](https://kdoore.gitbooks.io/cs1335/content/agent_-_animated_objects.html)

-Now, we want to extend our functionality to include
+Now, we want to extend our functionality to include PVector objects to specify position and speed of each Agent object.

+PVectors can be used to represent a 2D or 3D value, where each PVector object has component values for x, y, (and z for 3D vectors).

 ###PShapeAgent inherits from class Agent